pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

   alt: Setup step 5
   width: 100%
   caption: >
     5. Error messages can help you find some mistakes early.
-To try it, run the program again with one of the cables in the wrong port.
+Even if it worked right away, try doing it wrong on purpose to familiarize yourself with reading error messages.
   labels:
     - text: |
         A motor is not